 Yes!

-Because you got the only link of problem.
+Don't talk to them because you got the only nigga problem.

-We learned to my them, but they knew to admire us.
+We learned to admire them, but they knew to admire us.

-We built pyramids where Donald Trump ever knew architecture wrong.
+We built pyramids where Donald Trump ever knew how architecture runs.

-We taught philosophy and astrology and mathematics before Socrates and them Greek homoes ever got around.
+We taught philosophy and astrology and mathematics before Socrates and them Greek homos ever got around.

-Uh uh cracker, though I think cracker's a certain personification of a certain type of prison down south.
+Though I think cracker is a certain personification of a certain type of person down south.

-I mean, sometimes being flippant, you say things you shouldn't say, because it gets in the way of your message, and people don't really understand what you say.
+I mean, sometimes being flippant, you say things you shouldn't say because it gets in the way of your message and people don't really understand what you're saying.

-So, as I discussed in the last hour, the same tactic that is used every election year, the same tactic that is used to smear libel, slander good people like Robert Bork, like Clarence Thomas is gonna be used again.
+So as I discussed in the last hour, the same tactic that is used every election year, the same tactic that is used to smear, libel, slander good people like Robert Bork, like Clarence Thomas, is going to be used again.

-They won't tell you in this in these committee hearings tomorrow that Senator Sessions voted in favor of a 30-year extension of the Civil Rights Act.
+They won't tell you in these committee hearings tomorrow that Senator Sessions voted in favor of a 30-year extension of the Civil Rights Act.

 They won't tell you that he was only one of 17 Republicans that voted to confirm, and I actually think this was a mistake, Eric Holder.